appleple/acms-slack/README.md

-# Slack for a-blog cms
+# Slack App for a-blog cms